Cost: £24.95

 Standing back from the door shows just how bad the lint drag problem was.

-A further change to a shorter pile 300gsm cloth was able to buff the car better to remove the lint and the marks.
+A further change to a shorter pile 300gsm cloth was able to buff the car better to remove the lint and the streak marks.
 At this point I was having to effectively clean it three or four times to get a nice result.
-All well and good if you got the time.
+All well and good if you got the time, but not a ‘quick’ waterless wash.

 I used the Waterless on the lower door sills which removed all the debris very easily in one swipe after letting the product soak for around 20 seconds.

-The next day rain had arrived and these are the pictures of the Waterless wash water beading behaviour which was pretty good with a nice run off beading.
+The next day rain had arrived and these are the pictures of the Waterless wash with the water’s beading behaviour which was pretty good with a nice run off and beading.

-The product goes a good job of removing the dirt as expected but buffing was a pain hence the ease of use being just a five.
-Finish is not the best gloss I have seen but respectable.
+The product goes a good job of removing the dirt as expected, but buffing and rebuffing was a pain and problematic, hence the ease of use rating being just a five.
+The finish is not the best gloss I have seen, but it was respectable once you can get the product buffed out properly.

-The cost of the product is right up there with the premium big brands, so I tend to be harsher with the marks at this level.
+The cost of this product is right up there with the premium big brands so I tend to be harsher with the marks at this premium level price point.

 Ease of use – 5